An Expat’s Guide to Driving Schools in the Philippines

 Learn the Rules of the Road via a TDC

-Many driving schools assist with the LTO application process.
-This could be from lending a vehicle for your driving test to helping you obtain your student permit and driving license.
-Just be sure to confirm with the school before enrolling in a course.
+Many driving schools help with the LTO application process — lending a vehicle for the driving test and assisting with your student permit and driving license application.
+Confirm what assistance a school provides before enrolling.

 Driving Curriculum